 - But they may keep livestock / buy animal products because they are richer and they may be healthier because they are richer.

-- In other words it could be argued that causation runs from SES to livestock and from SES to health – in other words, that livestock keeping is not causally linked to better health
+- In other words it could be argued that causation runs from socio-economic status (SES) to livestock and from SES to health – in other words, that livestock keeping is not causally linked to better health.

 Pathway 3: Livestock production as income generation

 - Livestock production generates income.

 - Earnings can be spent on medicines, better sanitation, better food etc. … but also on sweets, alcohol, cigarettes.

 - Causation runs from livestock →higher SES → better health.